WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_11.md

 You will lie down, and none will make you afraid; many will court your favor.

 ###### 20
-But the eyes of the wicked will fail; all way of escape will be lost to them, and their hope is to breathe their last." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But the eyes of the wicked will fail; all way of escape will be lost to them, and their hope is to breathe their last."

 ***